 Since the property right is owned by TOKI until the debt is over, the repayments of the projects are under guarantee.
 That is, TOKI is acting as a 'guarantor' for the repayments of the project.
 TOKI finalizes the construction of housing units within 2 years.

 The fact that the title deeds are not issued until full repayment of the debts minimizes the default of payment of installments.
 Indeed, the rate of non-payment is near to zero in the sales practices realized by the Administration.
 The rate of termination of the sales contracts/rate of taking back of the houses are also low. (approximately 1/2.000 houses).

-The reimbursements for the sales realized and loans made available by TOKİ are pursued and collected over public banks (Ziraat Bank, Halk Bank and Vakıflar Bank) in the name of TOKİ.
+TOKI's accounts are with public banks in accordance with the General Communiqué of Public Treasury.
+The reimbursements for the sales realized and loans made available by TOKI are pursued and collected over public banks (Ziraat Bank and HalkBank) in the name of TOKİ.
 The collections accumulating in Banks are transferred to the accounts of the Administration within the framework of the protocols with the banks.

-Sales prices of the units are set by TOKİ, by taking into consideration the cost of construction, social facilities, cost of infrastructure, cost of consultancy services and cost of land.
+Sales prices of the units are set by TOKI, by taking into consideration the cost of construction, social facilities, cost of infrastructure, cost of consultancy services and cost of land.

 Construction cost is the sum of building, mechanical, electrical, substructure, and land-scape and ground Improvement etc. costs.

 Land prices are not included in the sales prices within the TOKI's social type housing program for the poor citizens.

 The fundamental conditions of sale of the social housing projects of TOKİ are as follows: